Serene Funeral Planning

 2. The information or data that we collect from you may include the following details:

-• Residential address
+2. Residential address

-• Residential status
+3. Residential status

-• Email address (if applicable)
+4. Email address (if applicable)

-• Telephone number (home, mobile, work)
+5. Telephone number (home, mobile, work)

-• Date of Birth
+6. Date of Birth

-• IP Address
+8. IP Address

-• What you do on our website and where you visit; the results of this are anonymous but will be used to show us examples of which parts of our website are most and least used (please refer to ‘Cookies’ section)
+9. What you do on our website and where you visit; the results of this are anonymous but will be used to show us examples of which parts of our website are most and least used (please refer to ‘Cookies’ section)

 It is your responsibility to ensure that any information we have on record for you is kept up to date and correct.
-If you do require any of your information to be updated then please contact us as soon as possible so we can ensure it is corrected.
+If you do require any of your information to be updated, then please contact us as soon as possible so we can ensure it is corrected.
+If you require your marketing preferences to be updated, again please contact us so we can update this for you.

 When you complete an application, you consent to us disclosing your personal information to the following parties:

-1. Serene Funeral Planning (i) to communicate with you, including sending you information about products and services which may be of interest to you; (ii) to speed up form filling, or to personalise, or improve your experience on its website, mobile applications or other similar devices, channels or applications; or (iii) in accordance with its privacy policy.
+2. to speed up form filling, or to personalise, or improve your experience on our website, mobile applications or other similar devices, channels or applications;

 2. The providers as listed on the specific product and/or service website page you are making an enquiry from.